 The World Health Organization declared COVID-19 a pandemic because of the unusually fast rate in which the virus is spreading.
-The novel coronavirus has infected more than half a million people worldwide and is present in more than 175 countries.
-It has killed more than 22,000 people and has a global fatality rate of 4.4%.
+The new coronavirus has infected more than seven million people worldwide and has killed more than 400,00 people.
 But what’s the difference between a pandemic and epidemic, and how does designating pandemic status impact COVID-19?

 An epidemic is an outbreak of a disease that spreads quickly and affects many people at the same time.
-An outbreak occurs when there is a sudden increase in the number of cases of a disease.
+An outbreak occurs when there is a sudden increase in the number of cases of a disease, like COVID-19.
 It generally describes an increase that was not anticipated.
 An outbreak can occur in a community, geographical area or several countries.

 Epidemic is often used broadly to describe any problem that has grown out of control.
 During an epidemic, the disease is actively spreading.

 Examples of past epidemics are the 1918 Spanish flu, the measles outbreak from 1981 to 1991, and a 2014 case of whopping cough.